bdesham/microformats2-on-a-map/README.md

 if you want a full-fledged shell within the Docker container.
 From that shell you can run `npm run dev`, `npm test`, or any other command you’d like.

-## Current limitations
+## Limitations

-This is very much a work in progress.
-The outstanding issues are listed [in the issue tracker][issues].
+This project is a tech demo and there are significant improvements that could be made to both the user experience and the behind-the-scenes code.
+Some outstanding issues are listed [in the issue tracker][issues].
+However, this project is **no longer maintained** and I do not intend to work on it further.

 [issues]: https://github.com/bdesham/microformats2-on-a-map/issues